jacobhilker1/PendragonGenerator/README.md

-# randomfamilytree
+# PendragonCharGen
-For a random family tree using the method described in King Arthur Pendragon 5.2.
+For creating a character using the method described in the core rulebook of Pendragon, v.
+5.2.